norybiak/UltimateLoader/README.md

 # UltimateLoader
-A tool to load objects of various types for Three.js in AltspaceVR
+A tool to load objects of various types for Three.js

 ## Files types
 Currently accepted object file types: